 Whether you’re looking to gain experience early in your career, expand on pre-existing skills, or open your horizons, you’d be amazed at what you could do with an nonprofit internship abroad, and moreover, what it could do for you.
 So, when asking how it could boost your career, it really depends on who you are and what you’re after?
 Here are just a few examples of who might benefit and how.

 You’ve just finished school, you’ve got a year before you start university, and you’re deciding how to best spend that time.
 You consider backpacking with some friends, visiting your cousin who lives in another country, your parents say you should get a job and save for uni, but you want something more.
 My advice: you can go backpacking at any point in life and might enjoy it more when you’re older; you can see your cousin at Christmas; and your parents offer sound advice, but money comes and goes, you’re only young once.
-I recommend investigating a nonprofit internship abroad.
+I recommend investigating the benefits of doing an internship abroad.